How Long Will an RV Fridge Run on Propane?

 How Can I Reduce the Amount of Propane My RV Fridge Uses?

 Energy efficiency is incredibly important when you are living and traveling in an RV.
 Failing to be efficient can lead to a very expensive energy bill.
-Fortunately, there are a few things you can do to decrease the amount of propane burned by your RV fridge.
+Fortunately, you can do a few things to decrease the amount of propane burned by your RV fridge.

 RV Fridge Cooling Fans